NonLogicalDev/DotNinja/README.md

 # DotNinja

-This my answer to the age old question, "How do I manage my dotfiles if I am anal about not having a git repo in my home directory?".
+This my answer to the age old question

+> "How do I manage my dotfiles if I am anal about not having a git repo in my home directory?"
+>
+> — Mr. Someone (Perhaps Me)

 Ladies and gents, I belive I have an answer.
 This tool is for the types that like to have utmost control over organisation of their dotfiles, for those that